Fajitagate

-Fajitagate was a series of legal and political incidents in San Francisco that began with a street fight outside a neighborhood bar between three off-duty San Francisco Police officers and two other local residents over a bag of fajitas, leading to numerous civil and criminal complaints, police misconduct allegations and eventually, the resignation of the city's Chief of Police and Deputy Chief of Police.
+Fajitagate was a series of legal and political incidents in San Francisco, United States, that began with a street fight outside a neighborhood bar between three off-duty San Francisco Police officers and two other local residents over a bag of fajitas, leading to numerous civil and criminal complaints, police misconduct allegations and eventually, the resignation of the city's Chief of Police and Deputy Chief of Police.

 Incident

-On November 20, 2002, as reported the next day in the San Francisco Chronicle, San Francisco residents Adam Snyder and Jade Santoro were approached as they were leaving the Blue Light bar by three men - later identified as Officer Alex Fagan Jr. (the son of Assistant Chief Alex Fagan), Officer David Lee and Officer Matt Tonsing - who demanded Snyder and Santoro give them their box of takeout food.
+On November 20, 2002, as reported the next day in the San Francisco Chronicle, San Francisco residents Adam Snyder and Jade Santoro were approached as they were leaving the Blue Light bar by three men—later identified as Officer Alex Fagan Jr. (the son of Assistant Chief Alex Fagan), Officer David Lee and Officer Matt Tonsing—who demanded Snyder and Santoro give them their box of takeout food.
 When they refused, the off-duty police officers physically attacked them.
 Santoro was seriously injured, suffering a broken nose and a concussion.

 Snyder called 9-1-1 on his cellphone and reported that Santoro was being beaten.
 He identified the attackers to the responding officers as three men who drove past the scene in a white pickup truck.
-The pickup was stopped and the three off-duty officers were identified, questioned and released.
+The pickup was stopped and the three off-duty officers were identified, questioned, and released.
 No arrests were made that night.